taylorjg/shazizzle/README.md

 * ~~Extend experiment4 to include visualisations of the hash matching (more charts!)~~
     * ~~see Fig 3A and Fig 3B in the original paper~~
 * ~~Add a web page to list the tracks in the database~~
-* Write a back end console tool in C# or F# to fingerprint a track and add it to the MongoDB database
+* Write a back end console tool in C# or F# to fingerprint a track and add it to the database
     * Reconcile the FFT & fingerprint data calculated by JavaScript & `Web Audio API` vs C#/F# & `Math.NET Numerics`
         * Currently, I am getting results that don't quite match
-        * Consequently, I am currently having to use experiment8 to fingerprint a track and store it in the database
+        * Consequently, I am currently having to use `seedTracks.html` to fingerprint a track and store it in the database
     * Call out to ffmpeg to convert the track from an mp3/m4a file to pcm
     * Calculate the fingerprint data
-    * Store the fingerprint data and track metadata in the MongoDB database
+    * Store the fingerprint data and track metadata in the database
 * Investigate hosting on AWS
     * Load static resources from an Amazon S3 bucket configured for static website hosting
     * Move the `match` web api endpoint to AWS Lambda
-    * Store the track data in Amazon DocumentDB
+    * Store the track data in Amazon RDS for PostgreSQL

 ## Stretch Goals